seawolf42/lessons/circuitpython/class_materials/final.md

 I hope you've enjoyed learing your way around the Circuit Playground Express!
 Because it's a very easy board to work with and because Python is such an intuitive language for this kind of thing, we managed to cover a lot of ground!

+## Find an Error?

+If you found any problems in the code or in the descriptions of things, I welcome pull requests!
+Just navigate to the Issues tab and let me know about the problem or submit a pull request with the proposed change.
+Thanks!

 ## Feedback

 Please take a moment to give the instructor some feedback!